eclipse-pass/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 - `nihmsetl.api.url.param.ipf`
 - `nihmsetl.api.url.param.api-token`

-Below is the full set of properties for the NIHMS Harvester.
+The full set of properties for the NIHMS Harvester is listed below.
 These properties are set in the `resources/application.properties` file in the `nihms-data-harvest` module.

 | Property                           | Default Value          | Notes                                                                                                                                                                                      |
 |:-----------------------------------|:-----------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|